NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 are automatic: parts of the graph that are not encapsulated default to framework implementation when executed.
 For example, if nGraph optimizes ResNet50 for TensorFlow, the same optimization can be readily applied to the NNVM/MXNet implementation of ResNet50.
-This works because the nGraph :abbr:`(IR) Intermediate Representation`, which keeps the input and output semantics of encapsulated subgraphs, rebuilds an encapsulated subgraph that can efficiently make use or re-use of operations.
+This works efficiently because the nGraph :abbr:`(IR) Intermediate Representation`, which keeps the input and output semantics of encapsulated subgraphs, rebuilds an encapsulated subgraph that can efficiently make use or re-use of operations.
 Such an  approach significantly